elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/function-prototype.md

 <JsonLD data={StructuredData} />

 <head>
-  <title>Function Prototype | JavaScript Frontend Phone Interview</title>
+  <title>Function Prototype | JavaScript Frontend Interview Questions</title>
 </head>

-**Prototypes / Inheritance: Function Prototype**
+**Prototypes / Inheritance: The Prototype Property**

 <CloseAllAnswers />

 ---

-### What is the function.prototype property in JavaScript?
+### What is the prototype property in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In simple terms, the function.prototype is a regular property in a function.
+  <div><strong>Interview Response:</strong> In simple terms, the prototype is a regular property in a function or object.
 Every Object in JavaScript contains the prototype meaning a regular property with the prototype name.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />